microsoft/farmvibes-ai/docs/source/docfiles/markdown/AKS.md

 **NOTE**: We recommend you use an empty resource group to create your cluster.
 If you ever need to destroy your cluster, all changes in your subscription will be restricted to that resource group.

+**WARNING**: If you decide to reuse an already existing resource group, destroying the cluster will delete **ALL** resources in that resource group.

 An example setup command is shown below: